energy-code/academic/content/post/WFH_C19.md

 # Eating

 Plan your breaks for meal time.
 You will probably find yourself snacking more while working at home.
-It&#39;s just too convenient and a great way to procrastinate.
+It's just too convenient and a great way to procrastinate.
 Prep semi-healthy snacks ahead of time to make the healthy option the path of least resistance.

 # Distractions

 It can be difficult to focus when working remotely.
 People tend to do what is comfortable and routine.
 But, the normal routine at home is chores, relaxation, and for those reading this guide - children.
 Distractions and opportunities to procrastinate are everywhere you look.
 Maintaining focus is key to making progress on your work.

 Obviously you want to reduce distractions as much as possible.
 That will not always work.
 Some studies indicate it takes around 25 minutes to refocus after a distraction.
 Here are a few tips you can use to help you pick up where you left off more quickly.
-Some will be applicable to your workflow and others won&#39;t.
+Some will be applicable to your workflow and others won't.

 Avoid distractions in the first place